 The deep extreme cut (DEXTR) model uses the information about extreme points of an object to get its mask which is then converted to a polygon.
 On CPU, this is the fastest interactor.

 Inside-outside guidance is a model that uses a bounding box and points (inside/outside) to create a mask and create the polygon.
 Create the automated annotation with a bounding box that wraps the object.
 Set positive and negative points to tell the model where the object is and where the background is.

 Automatic Image Annotation Tools in CVAT

-There are different ways for automation in image annotation with CVAT.
+There are different ways for automated image annotation with CVAT.
 The two prominent use cases involve 1) preliminary annotations for multiple images or 2) model-based annotations in one image frame.

 Create preliminary annotations for tasks

 Automatic image annotation uses deep learning models to create preliminary annotations and speed up the annotation process.
-In CVAT, primary AI models or uploaded manually can be used and managed from the models’ section.
+In CVAT, primary AI models, or manually uploaded ones, can be used and managed from the models’ section.